Armaniac/pyexternalboxespmw2/src-bo/README.txt

 1. You are downloading a hack that was designed for Windows 7/Vista.
 The reason this hack is for windows 7/Vista is because it uses functions of Windows AERO to use as a medium to draw the hack information on.
 Windows XP does not and will not have those functions on it (Sorry).

-2. You download one .rar file - when extracted contains a folder with the hack code.
+2. You download one .rar file - when extracted contains a folder with everything needed for the hack.

 3. Why this hack is safe vs. other hacks that are injected.
 When you use a hack that injects its own code into a game, it changes information in the running game in your computers memory.